runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 ### GPU selection

 Choose one or more GPU types for your endpoint in order of preference.
-RunPod will prioritize allocating the first GPU type in your list and fall back to subsequent GPU types if your first choice is unavailable.
+RunPod prioritizes allocating the first GPU type in your list and falls back to subsequent GPU types if your first choice is unavailable.
 Selecting multiple GPU types improves availability, especially for high-demand GPUs.

 ### Worker configuration